 By Rail.
 Mangaluru Junction railway station is the connecting point for the city and there are various fast trains available from cities like Mumbai, Pune, Delhi, Bengaluru, Coimbatore, Hyderabad, Chennai, etc.

-Arriving from Delhi you may consider traveling by Navyug Express, or Kerla S Kranti, from Mumbai; Mangalore Express or Netravati Express, from Pune; Poorna Express, from Bengaluru Junction; Kannur Express, or Gomteshwara Express, from Chennai; West Coast Express, from Coimbatore: Intercity Express and from Hyderabad; KCG MAQ Express.
+Arriving from Delhi you may consider travelling by Navyug Express, or Kerla S Kranti, from Mumbai; Mangalore Express or Netravati Express, from Pune; Poorna Express, from Bengaluru Junction; Kannur Express, or Gomteshwara Express, from Chennai; West Coast Express, from Coimbatore: Intercity Express and from Hyderabad; KCG MAQ Express.
 From the station, one may take local transport such as a taxi or a bus to reach the desired place in Mangalore.

 By Air.
 Mangalore airport is also quite active and receives frequent flights from all the major cities of the country.
 One does not need to worry about flight availability because there are regular flights to and from Mangalore airport.